Please help Ukraine!

 Linux

 Check whether the pandoc version in your package manager is not outdated.
-Pandoc is in the Debian, Ubuntu, Slackware, Arch, Fedora, NiXOS, openSUSE, gentoo and Void repositories.
+Pandoc is in the Debian, Ubuntu, Slackware, Arch, Fedora, NixOS, openSUSE, gentoo and Void repositories.

 To get the latest release, we provide a binary package for amd64 architecture on the download page.

 The executable is statically linked and has no dynamic dependencies or dependencies on external data files.
-Note: because of the static linking, the pandoc binary from this package cannot use lua filters that require external lua modules written in C.

 Both a tarball and a deb installer are provided.
 To install the deb: